jfwhite/PredictIt/README.md

-# CourseSelection
+# PredictIt

-Algorithm for choosing Princeton courses based on binary search
+Library for compiling PredictIt data in order to identify patterns

-courses.db is the database file.
-It stores the coursedata table.
+- contracts.db is the database file.
+It stores the contracts table.

-courses.json stores data about Spring '17 courses in JSON format

-create.py drops the old coursedata table and creates a new one
+- create_table.py sets up the database

-write.py fills the coursedata table with data from courses.json
+- insert_data.py fills the database with the latest data

-read.py implements our course selection algorithm
+- use_data.py detects interesting patterns in the stored data

 #

 Usage:

-$ python create.py
+$ python create_database.py

-$ python write.py
+$ python insert_data.py

-$ python read.py
+$ python use_data.py